-Boundary Waters is a beautiful 500-acre Park built in 2008.
-Located along the Chattahoochee River, much of the park is dedicated to active recreation which encompasses a state of the art Aquatic Center, Baseball, and Soccer Complexes.
+Boundary Waters is a beautiful 500-acre recreational park located along the Chattahoochee River in Douglas County, Georgia.
+Much of the park is dedicated to active recreation which encompasses a state of the art Aquatic Center, Baseball, and Soccer Complexes.
 Other amenities include a children’s playground, 10 acre fishing pond, 12+ miles of multi-use trials for equestrian, mountain biking, hiking, and/or running.
 Boundary Waters Park’s newest asset, the Douglas County segment of the C.H.C.
 Greenway Trail, was completed in May of 2013.
 This is a new ¾ mile stretch of paved trail that connects to the current “natural” trail segment at Boundary Waters.
 For inquiries about Boundary Waters Park, call Peter Trent, Park Manager @ 770-489-2175 ext.
 5059, or email firstname.lastname@example.org

 Concessions and Main Common Area

 Greenway Trail - Exit at Pond/End of Trail

 For Information regarding 2015 Spring or Fall baseball seasons - www.dcybl.com